HassanSajjad-302/HMake/Projects/UE5/README.md

 ## Structure

-- `scanner.py` scans the UE checkout for `*.hmake.hpp` files and generates the checkout-root `hmake.cpp` and `Engine/Source/HMakeSharedDefs.h`.
+- `scanner.py`, copied to the UE checkout root, scans that checkout for `*.hmake.hpp` files and generates the checkout-root `hmake.cpp` and `Engine/Source/HMakeSharedDefs.h`.
-- `UnrealServerMetadata.txt` and the adjacent UBT response files provide the local compiler, linker, archiver, and target-wide ISPC command environment.
+- `UnrealServer.hmake.json` and the adjacent UBT response files provide the local compiler, linker, archiver, and target-wide ISPC command environment.
 - `hconfigure/header/ue.hpp` declares the UE-oriented configuration, target, registry, dependency, path, and prebuilt-library APIs.